Damsith-LK/Web-Development-with-Python/README.md

 ## Things I have learned and projects I have finished ✅

+- Day 58 💻
+    - Learnt about Bootstrap and practised using it
+    - Create a website named TinDog with Bootstrap (just the interface)

 - Day 57 🧑‍💻
    - Learnt about Jinja
    - Create a super simple blog website using Flask, Jinja, css and html